michalrzak/auditory-intention-decoding/README.md

 After saving the file, restart the computer

-## MacOS
+## macOS

-MacOS is technically untested, but running this repository should be largely without problems.
+macOS is technically untested, but running this repository should be largely without problems.
 Note, however, that you cannot use the `BittiumNeurOneTrigger`, as this class requires a parallel port interface, which isn't present on any Macs.